DrkSephy/git-technetium/README.md

     // Returns a listing of all issues assigned to each contributor in a given repository.
     127.0.0.1:8080/#/issues_assigned

+    // Returns a listing of all issues closed by each contributor in a given repository.
+    127.0.0.1:8080/#/issues_closed

     // Returns the total number of comments on issues by each contributor in a given repository.
     127.0.0.1:8080/#/issuesComments